(this page was last updated on 10 June 2021)

 Working safely will include communicating with your household prior to arrival to ensure that you understand the social distancing and hygiene measures that must be followed as the work commences.

 Please note, there are still some types of repairs that cannot yet be carried out e.g. where a job requires two repairs operatives, and observing social distancing is difficult.
 Our officers will advise you if this is the case.

 THH will ensure that repairs operatives understand their obligations and are safely equipped with Personal Protective Equipment (PPE) including gloves and respiratory equipment such as face masks where appropriate.
 Full PPE will not be required in all cases.

-There may be delays in responding to your request as an anticipated backlog is worked through and we would ask for your understanding and patience.
+There may be delays in responding to your request at this time and we would ask for your understanding and patience.

 Services for leaseholders